Weeks-UNC/2025_Veenbaas/Frag-MaP/protocol/Frag-MaP_protocol.md

     * Open MiSeq Reagent Kit Box 1 of 2 (stored at -20)
     * Thaw HT1 buffer on ice (or RT if impatient, then move to ice)
     * Copy the serial number from the reagent cartridge (MS#######-#00V#)
-    * Thaw reagent cartridge in a room temperature water bath (30 min -1 hr)
+    * Thaw reagent cartridge in a room temperature water bath (~1 hr)
     * Once completely thawed, store at 4C until loading

-4. Pool, denature, and dilute libraries (+PhiX control)
+4. Pool, denature, and dilute libraries
     * Prepare a fresh dilution of 0.2 N NaOH by mixing
         * 200 uL 1.0 N NaOH
         * 800 uL nuclease free water
-    * Dilute samples to 3 nM and combine in the desired ratio (including PhiX)
+    * Dilute samples to 2.0 nM and combine in the desired ratio

-        ***Only include PhiX here if it has not already been denatured***

     * In a 1.7 mL tube, combine
-        * 5 uL 3 nM library
+        * 5 uL 2.0 nM library
         * 5 uL 0.2 N NaOH
     * Briefly vortex and quick spin down (280 x g for 1 min)
     * Incubate at room temp for at least 5 min
     * Add 990 uL chilled HT1
     * Sample library is at 10 pM in HT1 with 1mM NaOH
-        * IF higher loading concentration is desired, combine samples at 4 nM and dilute accordingly
-        * 8-10 pM recommended for V2 kits
-        * 15-20 pM recommended for V3 kits

 5. Clean flow cell
     * Remove flow cell from MiSeq Reagent Kit Box 2 of 2 (4 C), handle by the edges
     * Wash flow cell with water
-    * Carefully clean glass surface with lens paper wet with 100% EtOH
+    * Carefully clean glass surface with lens paper
     * Repeat until surface is free of smudges
     * Wrap in lens paper until needed